 Should I Consult a Hospital or Dentist for a Dental Emergency?
 Emergency Dentistry Near Me

 Maybe you’ve sustained trauma to your face, which has knocked your teeth loose.
 Maybe you have severe toothaches, and you don’t know how to get through the day.
-Dental emergencies can occur at any time, regardless of dental appointments or convenient dental clinic timings.
+Emergency cosmetic dentistry can occur at any time, regardless of dental appointments or convenient dental clinic timings.
 If you’ve come across a dental emergency, you may wonder if you should consult a hospital or dentist for a dental emergency.
 There is no single answer because dental emergencies vary in their intensity and requirements.
 In this article, we discuss the situations in which you should or shouldn’t go to hospitals or dental clinics in Houston, Texas.

 Dental emergencies requiring immediate medical attention without delay include jaw fractures, jaw dislocations, lacerations to the face and mouth, severe bleeding, abscesses, and infections that severely impact your breathing and swallowing.
 All of these situations can be potentially life-threatening, so you should call 911 or have someone drive you to the hospital’s emergency room without delay.
-If you already have an emergency dental care clinic, you can contact your dentist and seek their advice.
+If you already have an emergency dental care clinic, you can contact your emergency cosmetic dentistry and seek their advice.
 Unless they can see you immediately, without delay, you should go to the hospital’s emergency room.

 When to go to a dental clinic for an emergency in dentistry.